KarlTDebiec/Scinoephile/docs/development.rst

 Miscellaneous
 _____________

+- [ ] ImageSubtitleEvent: rename data to full_data, char_data to data
+- [ ] DatasetBase: Make load a classmethod
+- [ ] OCRDataset: Implement sort function
+- [ ] ImageSubtitleSeries: Improve identification of spaces between characters
 - [ ] Improve performance of reading and writing training set
 - [ ] Replace matplotlib with another library to improve font support
-- [ ] Make clear whether functions are acting on Images or image data
+- [ ] Make clearer whether functions are acting on Images or image data
 - [ ] Visualize weights
-- [ ] Extend generate_training_data to add set number of images rather than use total
+- [ ] Extend generate_training_data to add set number of images rather than
+      use total
 - [ ] Convenience function for viewing source of method/property in IPython
 - [ ] Track modifications, and if infile==outfile only save if changed
 - [ ] Compare to tesseract
-- [ ] Use TensorBoard

 Future
 ______